U.S. Route 40: National Road

 In 1806, Thomas Jefferson signed into law an act of Congress establishing a National Road to connect the waters of the Atlantic Ocean with the Ohio River.
 The law mentions Baltimore as its eastern terminus; but the route used established Maryland turnpikes east of Cumberland.
-A new road was constructed from Cumberland to Wheeling, West Virginia, and later extended across the states of Ohio, Indiana, and Illinois.
+A new road was constructed from Cumberland to Wheeling, and later extended across the states of Ohio, Indiana, and Illinois.
 Segments of the National Road used Braddock's Road and Zane's Trace.
 Plans to extend the road to Missouri were never completed.
 The farthest western terminus for the National Road was the Old State House in Vandalia, Illinois.

-The National Road was absorbed into the National Old Trails Ocean-to-Ocean highway, a route from New York, New York, to Los Angeles, California in the early 20th century.
+The National Road was absorbed into the National Old Trails Ocean-to-Ocean highway, a route from New York, New York, to Los Angeles, California, in the early 20th century.
 The National Road became US 40 in the original 1925 plan for U.S. Routes.
 To this day, many places still name US 40 "National Road", even where the alignment was moved from the original road.
-Besides US 40, much of the National Road is paralleled by segments of Interstates 68 and 70.
+Besides US 40, much of the National Road is paralleled by segments of I-68 and I-70.

 Victory Highway

 Most of the western section of US 40 follows the former route of Victory Highway, a road that once linked Kansas City to San Francisco.
 The road was named as a memorial to fallen World War I veterans.
-Other than two sections (one in California and one in Kansas/Colorado) most of the original route of US 40 west of Kansas City used Victory Highway.
-According to a 1926 guide published about the Victory Highway, it was the fastest route between San Francisco and Salt Lake City, allowing travellers to complete the 784 mi trip "comfortably and in high gear in from 3 to 4 days."
-Controversy over the routing of US 40 over the Victory Highway led to a "divided route", with US 40S following the Victory Highway and US 40N taking a more northerly route.
+Other than two sections (one in California and one in Kansas and Colorado) most of the original route of US 40 west of Kansas City used Victory Highway.
+According to a 1926 guide published about the Victory Highway, it was the fastest route between San Francisco and Salt Lake City, allowing travellers to complete the 784 mi trip "comfortably and in high gear in from three to four days".
+Controversy over the routing of US 40 over the Victory Highway led to a divided route; US 40S followed the Victory Highway and US 40N took a more northerly route.